Liang Jun (tractor driver): Career

 Chen notes that Liang's dedication "fits into the Socialist project of glorifying the worker".
 Part of the rise of the People's Republic of China (PRC) involved this, termed by Chen as "celebrating women in particular roles".

 Liang is popularly seen as China's first female tractor driver, though this may not entirely be the case: before the PRC promoted Liang as such, other women may have been training to drive tractors in other parts of the country.
 The PRC promoted the model worker concept by creating a generation of 'first women' in various roles, and "no occupation [was] more promoted than that of the female tractor driver".

 Though she became a folk hero across China because of the image as a first woman, Liang continued to work, and was said to have "devoted her whole life to farm machinery".
 Her rise to notoriety involved stories spreading across the country that she, a woman, took tractors out to explore the wilderness.
 Liang's story inspired other women to become tractor drivers, and the first all-female team was formed in 1950, with Liang made its leader.
 In 1951, the local government funded Liang to receive further training from the newly created Beijing Agricultural Machinery Academy, and the Beijing Agricultural Mechanization College in 1952.
 Liang returned to her province and began working for the government there, heading up agricultural development programs.

-As a folk hero, in December 1949 she was selected as the Communist Party's delegate for the Asian Women's Conference.
+As a folk hero, in December 1949 she was selected as the CCP's delegate for the Asian Women's Conference.
 In 1957, Liang became one of the agricultural instructors to the explorations into China's northern wilderness.
 She continued as an instructor for the 1960 expedition.
 When the first tractor manufacturing plant in China was opened in Harbin in 1959, Liang was involved.
 In 1962, an image of her driving a tractor became the face of the one yuan banknote.
 Between 1954 and 1966, Liang was elected to be a member of the National People's Congress on three consecutive occasions.
 She continued to work in her province's government agricultural sector until she retired in 1990.
 Her life is included in Chinese primary school textbooks, and films have been made about her.